Maceris/Ikala-Plugins/Example-Plugin/README.md

 ## Building

 You will need Ant to compile the plugin, below are the important targets.

-It is important that things be set up properly if you don't want to go configure everything.
-The library structure for what is included in the builds or output allows you to place resources in without reconfiguring everything, except maybe in IDE's.
+The build file is set up to be generic and work for most plugins with only small configuration if you use the structure specified below.
+If you have a different folder structure, you can also easily reconfigure the folder names.

-Additionally, while the `plugin.yml` file is important for a plugin to be loaded, it's also where name and version information is pulled when generating the distributable jars.
+For your own plugin, you'll need to configure the project name, and the `packagesForJavadoc` property to tell it what packages you want to generate javadoc for.
+There is also configuration for other things like leaving in debug symbols or verbose output.

-When you have your own plugin, you'll need to configure the `packagesForJavadoc` property to tell it what you want to generate javadoc for, and there are options for other things like leaving in debug symbols or verbose output.
-In addition, all the folders are configured as properties and can be changed if you have a different folder structure.
+Additionally while the `plugin.yml` file is important for a plugin to be loaded, it's also where name and version information is pulled when generating the distributable jars.

 ### Ant targets